Meet the MSSA Board and Staff

 Greetings and thanks for taking a look at the Montana Small Schools Alliance website.
 It holds a wealth of resources for members and non-members alike.
 The links at the top of the page are the means to navigate the site.
 Members have a password for the "Consortium Members" page.
 Look around and do not hesitate to contact our office or myself with any questions or desire to know more about our programs.

-Executive Director, Dan Rask's Schedule: Monday through Friday - Fairmont.
-Please use email (email@example.com) or (221-6303) if I am not at the office.
+Executive Director, Dan Rask's Schedule: Monday through Friday.
+Please use email (firstname.lastname@example.org) or (221-6303) if I am not at the office, which is generally Wednesdays.

 Office Manager, Linda Sunderlin's Schedule: Monday through Thursday from 11:00 a.m. to 4:00 p.m.
 Linda's email address is email@example.com.

 We have added a page dedicated to COVID - 19 information for schools.
-All information related to school closure, online learning and safety recommendations are located on that page.
+All information related to school closure, online learning and safety recommendations are located there and updated regularly.

 REAP CUTS DELAYED FOR ONE YEAR

 In an abrupt and arbitrary move, the United States Department of Education issued an opinion that an alternative method to determine poverty in the "Rural Low Income School" (RLIS) program would no longer going to be allowed.
 That method included using "Free and Reduced Lunch" counts over outdated 2010 census data.
 The alternative method has been used by states across the nation for seventeen years, yet an internal USDOE attorney determined it inappropriate, and that legal decision became the basis for implementation by Secretary DeVos.
 For Montana it meant that of the 330 districts that previously qualified, only 116 would remain eligible.
 A four hundred thousand dollar cut to our most needy students in the state.
-The state of Maine would have lost over one million dollars.
-Maine, Montana and New Hampshire, along with other states in our National Rural Education Advocacy Consortium and the American Association of School Administrators, began pushing back regarding the arbitrary and quick decision.
-Senator Jon Tester, a consistent advocate for our rural schools, immediately drafted a letter to the Secretary of Public Education voicing disappointment and calling for an immediate reversal.
-Secretary Betsy DeVos swiftly reversed course on this internal USDOE decision for one year.
 Districts will still be able to use the alternative method in the (RLIS) "Rural Low Income School" program to determine the best grant for their school district.
 That calculation will continue to be from free and reduced lunch counts versus the 2010 census data to determine the poverty percentage within each particular district.
 It will remain that way for one year.

-The Updated Rural Policy Manual was approved on first read 1/22/2020 and is now located in the 'Consortium" section of the website.
-A summary of the 16 policies either revised or new is located there also.
+The Updated Rural Policy Manual was approved and is now located in the 'Consortium" section of the website.
+A summary of the 16 policies either revised or new are located there also.
 Revisions or new policies are in RED for one year.
 If a policy has a red "R" it is required by law.
-Another method to identify required policies is to see if they cite MCA, ARM or CFR.
-If so, they are required.
 The indexes have been updated to include the new policies and revisions.
-The entire manual has been cleaned up for your convenience as well.

 What We Do